New research by University of Kent astrophysicists reveals vital clues about the role recycling plays in the formation of life in our universe.

 Professor Smith said: ‘Initially, we were perplexed by the results of our simulations.
 We needed to understand what happens to the expelled shells from dying red giants.
 We proposed that the shells must be temporary, as if they stayed intact life could not exist in our universe and our planets would be unoccupied.

 ’The shells are not uniform.
 Most are likely to be cold and molecular.
 They disintegrate into protruding fingers and so lose their integrity.
 In contrast, warm atomic shells remain intact.
 This provides vital clues about how carbon and other materials are transferred and reused within our universe.
-Our civilisation happens to exist when the generation of recycled material is at its highest.
+Our civilization happens to exist when the generation of recycled material is at its highest.
 That is probably no coincidence.’

 Reference: “Numerical simulations of wind-driven protoplanetary nebulae – II.
 Signatures of atomic emission” by Igor Novikov and Michael Smith, 12 September 2019, Monthly Notices of the Royal Astronomical Society.